DeCordova, Texas: Demographics

+According to recent data from the U.S. Census Bureau, DeCordova has experienced steady population growth since 2020.
+The median household income in the city is approximately $85,000, with a majority of residents working in professional, technical, or managerial occupations.
+The city's population consists primarily of families and retirees, with a median age of 45 years.
+The racial composition is predominantly White, with a small percentage of Hispanic and African American residents.

 City government

 The city has a mayor–council form of government and all city residents are members of the DeCordova Bend Estates Owners Association and the DeCordova Bend Estates Country Club.

 The Granbury Independent School District serves area students.
 Students attend Acton Elementary, Acton Middle, and Granbury High school, all outside the city limits.